SUKOHI/ClampBolt/README.md

 [Note]: The first argument of constructor is `$attachment` instance.
 Not parent model instance.

+# Commands

+## Clear all stored attachment files & their data

+You can delete all attachment files and clear `attachments` table by running `attachment:clear` command.

+    php artisan attachment:clear

+Or without confirmation

+    php artisan attachment:clear --force

 # Wildcard key

 You can use `wildcard key` to attach file(s) like so.